Atheism and Atheists

 "... may carry connotations offensive to good taste and decency."
 1

-Their decision appears to conflict with the guarantees of freedom of religious thought and speech in the federal Constitution which are binding on all levels of government: federal, state, and municipal.
+Their decision appears to conflict with the guarantees of freedom of religious thought and speech in First Amendment to the U.S. Constitution which are binding on all levels of government: federal, state, and municipal.